-• LGIA: CL&P/Generate NB Fuel Cells/ISO-NE (ER23-1479)
+LGIA: CL&P/Generate NB Fuel Cells/ISO-NE (ER23-1479)

-On March 27, 2023, as supplemented on March 28 and April 4, CL&P and ISO-NE filed a revised nonconforming Large Generation Interconnection Agreement ("LGIA") with Generate NB Fuel Cells, LLC ("Generate NB") to govern the interconnection of Generate NB's 20 MW fuel cell project in New Britain, Connecticut (Stanley Black & Decker campus).
-The original non-conforming LGIA was accepted by FERC on July 11, 2022.108 The revised LGIA includes, among others, changes reflecting the sale of the fuel cell project by EIP Investment to Generate NB.
+On May 22, 2023, the FERC accepted CL&P and ISO-NE's revised non-conforming Large Generation Interconnection Agreement ("LGIA") with Generate NB Fuel Cells, LLC ("Generate NB") to govern the interconnection of Generate NB's 20 MW fuel cell project in New Britain, Connecticut (Stanley Black & Decker campus), effective February 23, 2023.
+The original non-conforming LGIA was accepted by FERC on July 11, 2022.
+The revised LGIA includes, among others, changes reflecting the sale of the fuel cell project by EIP Investment to Generate NB.
+Unless the May 22 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).